alfonsom3/docker-workshop/lab-03/README.md

 > * Click the last bubble in the stages column
 > * Next click the _Play_ button next to `deploy-services`
 >
-> You can watch this job run in real time by clicking on `deploy-services` after you've clicked `Play`.
+> We can watch this job run in real time by clicking on `deploy-services` after you've clicked `Play`.
 This job will take a few minutes to run, but once it's done move onto the next step!

 ![Deploy Services](/lab-03/images/img02.png)